-The main circuit breaker is located on the main control panel (see Figure 2-4).
-When the breaker is OFF (O), power is interrupted to the connection lugs, the optional cam lock receptacles, and the generator.
+The main circuit breaker is located on the main control panel.
+When the breaker is OFF (O), power is interrupted between the connection lugs, the optional cam lock receptacles, and the generator.
 Once the connections have been made to the connection lugs or the optional cam lock receptacles, and the unit has been started and allowed to reach normal operating temperature, the breaker may be switched ON (I).